AnushkaKundu/ALGORITHMS/BinarySearch/BinarySearch.md

     If the array suffices ....FFFFFFFTTTTTT.... for the condition in the problem, so you want to find the first True value.
 Return `left` in outer loop.

+3. Design the condition function.
+This is the most difficult and most beautiful part.
+Needs lots of practice.

 ## Questions

 ### [First Bad Version](https://leetcode.com/problems/first-bad-version/)